oskarth/experiments.oskarth.com/content/unix02.md

 $4 = 604
 ```

-Our stack pointer is now back at `02fbc`, which was what our stack
+Our stack pointer is now back at `0x2fbc`, which is where it was at
-looked like at the very beginning of the `ls` function, and the next
+the very beginning of the `ls` function.
+The next instruction is a
-instruction is a simple `ret`.
+simple `ret`.
 What does `ret` do?
-It's the opposite
+It's the opposite of `call`: it pops
-of `call`: it pops off an address, and jumps to it.
-So without single
+off an address, and jumps to it.
+So without single stepping, we should
-stepping, we should expect it to jump to `0x0000031f` and set the
+expect it to jump to `0x31f` and set the stack pointer to `0x2fbc + 4`
-stack pointer to `0x2fbc - 4` = `0x2fb8`.
+= `0x2fc0`.
 What is `0x31f` again?
-It's
+It's the next line in `main` after
-the next line in `main` after calling `ls`.
-Let's single step it:
+calling `ls`.
+After single stepping it:

 ```
 x /4x $esp